minenite/jvm-ipfs-daemon/README.md

 ### Implement it

-- Gradle: put the .JAR file in a "lib" folder and add this to your build.gradle
+- Gradle: add this to your build.gradle

       repositories {
           maven { url 'https://mymavenrepo.com/repo/NIp3fBk55f5oF6VI1Wso/" }